Galvanized Steel: Everything You Need To Know

 Why galvanized and not cheaper uncoated steel or other coatings or materials?

-- Low long-term cost.
-The initial cost of galvanizing is higher than alternative coatings or no coating.
-It is often more economical in the long term because of its longevity in the field and a high degree of protection.
+Low long-term cost.
+While the initial cost of galvanizing is higher than alternative coatings or no coating, it’s often more economical in the long term because of its longevity in the field and a high degree of protection.

-- Galvanic Protection/Barrier Protection: The base steel is protected from zinc, zinc/alloy coating elements.
-Life expectancy over uncoated steel multiplied many times over.
+Galvanic Protection/Barrier Protection: The base steel is protected by zinc, zinc/alloy coating elements.
+The life expectancy over uncoated steel is multiplied many times over.

 Need Galvanized Steel For Your Next Project?